 With a grant from the Foundation, CFNG will further develop its road map to First Nations self-government so that communities can begin work on their own; provide more intensive support [...]

-The McConnell Foundation dedicates itself to three focus areas to guide its work, including Reconciliation.
+The McConnell Foundation dedicates itself to three focus areas to guide its work, including reconciliation.
 Learn more in our Overview section.

-Thanks to the courage of Indian residential school survivors, the work of the Truth and Reconciliation Commission, and the growing efforts of many individuals and organizations, more people than ever before are reflecting on what Canada will look like when reconciliation between Indigenous and non-Indigenous peoples becomes a reality and are taking concrete action to make this vision a reality.
+Thanks to the courage of residential school survivors, the work of the Truth and Reconciliation Commission, and the growing efforts of many individuals and organizations, more people than ever before are reflecting on what Canada will look like when reconciliation between Indigenous and non-Indigenous peoples becomes a reality and are taking concrete action to make this vision a reality.

-In the McConnell Foundation’s work on Reconciliation, we put a high value on how we engage with existing and potential partners.
+In the McConnell Foundation’s work on reconciliation, we put a high value on how we engage with existing and potential partners.
 We aim to co-create a respectful path to build relationships, whether the outcome is funding or not.
 We know that this journey is as much an internal as an external one, and that the work is personal, organizational and systemic.

 Our guiding principles are:

-Within the broad aim of creating a Reconciliation economy, we prioritize three specific strategies.
+Within the broad aim of creating a reconciliation economy, we prioritize three specific strategies.

 As one of the signatories of the philanthropic sector’s commitment to the Truth and Reconciliation Commission, the McConnell Foundation believes that this can be achieved, in part, by the transition to a reconciliation economy.
 In a reconciliation economy, wealth and resources are equitably shared and sustainably managed.